 Simple Network Management Protocol is very handy for gathering low-level information about networked devices and their status, especially in the switch and router space.
 As demonstrated by the OUSPG PROTOS project in 2002, SNMP, whatever the version, is not and will not be a protocol fit for the internet.
 Access to SNMP implementations must be access controlled to those devices, which are under your control, no matter which version of the protocol the device is speaking.
 Google “c06-snmp test suite” and assess the ramifications yourself, if you need more background on the issue.
 Moreover, threat actors have abused SNMP for reflected DDoS attacks for years, since sending a single spoofed UDP packet with the source address of the target will yield a huge amplification factor to their DDoS traffic.

 shodan dork: port:161 snmp

 Before the advent of SSH, telnet was the de facto protocol for remote management or shell access to systems or devices.
 In 1995, a Finnish engineer called Tatu Ylönen invented SSH, which made telnet obsolete overnight.
 25 years later, however, telnet is still going strong for some reason.
 There is simply no internet-facing use case for the service, period.

 shodan dork: telnet

-Even if MySQL database engine is the de facto component as a backend service for many an Internet facing service, exposing it directly to the Internet without any further access control in front of it is inviting disaster.
-Recently, there was a major data breach in Finland, which allegedly resulted from the database backend being directly exposed to the Internet without any further access control in front of it.
-Layered security is not just a fancy buzz word.
-In many cases the database backend doesn’t even need to be reachable over the network at all, but when it does, access to it must be locked down to only those hosts, which actually need it.
+Even if the MySQL database engine is the de facto component as a backend service for many an internet-facing service, exposing it directly to the internet without any further access control in front of it is inviting disaster.
+Recently, there was a major data breach in Finland, which allegedly resulted from the database backend being directly exposed to the internet without any further access control in front of it.
+Layered security is not just a fancy buzzword.
+In many cases the database backend doesn’t even need to be reachable over the network at all, but when it does, access to it must be locked down to only those hosts, which do actually need it.

 shodan dork: product:”MySQL”